How to Play Euchre

 Result Points

-Makers win all 5 (march) 2 points
+Makers win all five (march) two points

-Lone player wins all 5 4 points
+Lone player wins all five four points

 First team to 10 points wins the game.